-In mouse studies PET tracer is usually injected into the mouse tail vein.
+In mouse studies PET radiopharmaceutical is usually injected into the mouse tail vein.
 This often leads to extravasation, which may need to be corrected in the data analysis (Vines et al., 2011; Lasnon et al., 2015).
-Retro-orbital (Yardeni et al., 2011), enteral, or intraperitoneal (Marsteller et al., 2006) administration of tracers may also be an option in small animal studies (Fueger et al., 2006; Schiffer et al., 2007).
+Retro-orbital (Yardeni et al., 2011), enteral, or intraperitoneal (Marsteller et al., 2006) administration of radiopharmaceuticals may also be an option in small animal studies (Fueger et al., 2006; Schiffer et al., 2007).

 Selective intra-arterial administration has been used in radio- and chemotherapy, and can be used in PET to study these ligands, when labelled with positron emitting isotope; for example the advantage of selective intra-arterial over intravenous administration of BCNU in brain gliomas was demonstrated with 11C-labelled BCNU (Tyler et al., 1986).
-While intra-arterial administration is not useful in fully quantitative PET studies, it may be very useful during development of new PET tracers, because it circumvents the problems associated with fast metabolism and clearance in the liver and kidneys (Arnberg et al., 2014).
+While intra-arterial administration is not useful in fully quantitative PET studies, it may be very useful during development of new PET radiopharmaceuticals, because it circumvents the problems associated with fast metabolism and clearance in the liver and kidneys (Arnberg et al., 2014).

 Intrathecal administration circumvents the blood-brain barrier, which blocks many drugs from entering the central nervous system from the blood.
 Drug is injected into the spinal canal or subarachnoid space, such as cisterna magna (Glud et al., 2019).